INDUSTRY

 The performance test covered goods inward receipt (off of lorry) to goods out dispatch (on to lorry).
 The test system stock levels had to be maintained prior to and during any tests.
 The system, due to its AI scaling, had to be ‘warmed up’ and manually pre-scaled before any tests could be performed.

 The standard LoadRunner HTTP protocol recordings showed that even the simplest mobile transaction contained multiple, re-used, complex, correlation keys.
-After a short period of analysis it was decided that the complexity of handling the required correlation keys for HTTP, while possible, would take too long to code.
+After a short period of analysis it was decided that the complexity of handling the required correlation keys for HTTP, while possible, would take too long to code with the LoadRunner HTTP protocol.

 SOLUTION